jshamble/mdvid/readme.md

 ## Supports mulitlanguage titles (utf-8)

-### usage: converting more vidoes into a previewable format:
+### usage: converting more videos into a previewable format:

 python mdvid.py (make sure to use python 3, you may need to create an alias for it)

 inputfile = in.md
 outputfile = out.md

+### depedencies

+Python 3, can install with homebrew

+brew install python3

+lxml and requests python libraries:

+pip3 install lxml --break-system-packages pip3 install requests --break-system-packages pip3 install yt-dlp --break-system-packages

 ### viewing